-Hikers that for the first time, want to point their boots in the direction of a long distance path, will often start their backpacking with a popular and official one.
+Hikers that want to point their boots in the direction of a long distance path for the first time, will often start their backpacking with a popular and official one.
 My own first long distance walk was the Pennine Way, followed soon after by the West Highland Way (a very wet week) and then the Southern Upland Way.

 There are a few waymarked long distance paths in Scotland, the most well known of these being: